advanced-microcode-patching/shiva/README-AMP.md

-- README file for Shiva (From AMP phase-2)
+# Shiva JIT micropatching engine

 This collection of files is from the DARPA Assured micropatching (AMP) program.
 This README provides a basic description of the AMP program and the overall manifest and description for each file.

----- Assured Micropatching Program
+## Assured Micropatching Program

 The AMP program is a DARPA effort to develop technologies for advancing the state of patching ELF binaries and verifying the stability of the